reifjulian/strgroup/README.md

 | PC (64-bit x86-64)      | Unix      |
 | Macintosh      | MacOSX      |
 | Macintosh (Intel 64-bit)       | MacOSX      |

+`strgroup` might work with some other platforms (e.g., 32-bit unix), but this has not been tested.

 ## Description: